green-fox-academy/autumn-coding-camp-2019/README.md

 ## Requirements

-You will need the following software installed on your computer for the Winter Coding Camp.
+You will need the following software installed on your computer for the Autumn Coding Camp.
 Please install these before arriving.

 - Visual Studio Code